Scarborough Walks - Castle Circular Walk

 To the north there's the popular fishing village of Robin Hoods Bay to explore.

 The epic Tabular Hills Walk starts in the town and explores some of the finest viewpoints in the North York Moors.
+You can pick it up just to the north around Scalby Mills and enjoy the opening waterside section along the Scarborough Sea Cut and Scalby Beck Walk.

 For more walking ideas in the area see the North York Moors Walks page.